 No matter what the cause, it’s clear from recent studies that treating people who have IPF for GERD is beneficial.

-A 2011 study found that people with IPF who used GERD medication had median survival rates about twice as long as those of patients who didn’t use the medication.
+A found that people with IPF who used GERD medication had median survival rates about twice as long as those of patients who didn’t use the medication.
 Also, there was less lung scarring.
 The study authors caution that more research is needed, and that it’s possible that GERD may develop as a result of IPF.

-A small 2013 study of patients with IPF found that those taking GERD medication had a slower decline in their breathing capability and fewer acute episodes.
+A small of patients with IPF found that those taking GERD medication had a slower decline in their breathing capability and fewer acute episodes.
 The authors suggest that GERD is a contributing factor in IPF and that anti-acid therapy may be beneficial.

 If you have GERD and you have any symptoms for IPF, such as difficulty breathing and a persistent cough, you should ask your doctor to check for IPF.
 IPF is very rare and difficult to diagnose.
 But if it’s caught early, you’ll have a better outcome with the disease.